Intubation Procedure Overview with Practice Questions

 14. What are the essential components of a bag-valve-mask?

-Self-refilling bag, mask, oxygen reservoir, and a supplemental oxygen source
+The essential components include a self-refilling bag, mask, oxygen reservoir, and a supplemental oxygen source.

 15. What are the disadvantages of bag-valve-mask ventilation?